-- (1) Parties to institutional trade A typical trade with or on behalf of an institutional investor might involve at least three parties: - a registered adviser or other buy-side manager acting for an institutional investor in the trade-and often acting on behalf of more than one institutional investor in the trade (i.e., multiple underlying institutional client accounts)-who decides what securities to buy or sell and how the assets should be allocated among the client accounts: - a registered dealer (including an Alternative Trading System registered as a dealer) responsible for executing or clearing the trade; and - any financial institution or registered dealer (including under a prime brokerage arrangement) appointed to hold the institutional investor's assets and settle trades. - (2) Matching A first step in settling a securities trade is to ensure that the buyer and the seller agree on the details of the transaction, a process referred to as trade confirmation and affirmation or trade matching.
-A registered dealer who executes trades with or on behalf of others is required to report and confirm trade details, not only with the counterparty to the trade, but also with the client for whom it acted or the client with whom it traded (in which case, the client would be the counterparty).
-Similarly, a registered adviser or other buy-side manager is required to report trade details and provide settlement instructions to its custodian.
-The parties must agree on trade details-sometimes referred to as trade data elements- as soon as possible so that errors and discrepancies in the trades can be discovered early in the clearing and settlement process.
+- (1) Parties to institutional trade A typical trade with or on behalf of an institutional investor might involve at least three parties: - a registered adviser or other buy-side manager acting for an institutional investor in the trade-and often acting on behalf of more than one institutional investor in the trade (i.e., multiple underlying institutional client accounts)-who decides what securities to buy or sell and how the assets should be allocated among the client accounts: - a registered dealer (including an Alternative Trading System registered as a dealer) responsible for executing or clearing the trade; and - any financial institution or registered dealer (including under a prime brokerage arrangement) appointed to hold the institutional investor's assets and settle trades. - (2) Matching A first step in settling a securities trade is to ensure that the buyer and the seller agree on the details of the transaction, a process referred to as trade confirmation and affirmation or trade matching.3 A registered dealer who executes trades with or on

 1 In this Companion Policy, the terms "CSA", "we", "our" or "us" are used interchangeably and generally mean the same thing as Canadian securities regulatory authorities defined in National Instrument 14-101 - Definitions.
+2 For a discussion of Canadian STP initiatives, see Canadian Securities Administrators' (CSA) Discussion Paper 24-401 on Straight-

-2 For a discussion of Canadian STP initiatives, see Canadian Securities Administrators' (CSA) Discussion Paper 24-401 on Straight-through Processing and Request for Comments, April 16, 2004 (2004) 27 OSCB 3971 to 4031 (Discussion Paper 24-401); and CSA Notice 24-301- Responses to Comments Received on Discussion Paper 24-401 on Straight-through Processing, Proposed National Instrument 24-101 Post-trade Matching and Settlement, and Proposed Companion Policy 24-101CP to National Instrument 24-101 Post-trade Matching and Settlement, February 11, 2005 (2005) 28 OSCB 1509 to 1526.
+For a discussion of Canadian STP initiatives, see Canadian Securities Administrators' (CSA) Discussion Paper 24-401 on Straight-through Processing and Request for Comments, April 16, 2004 (2004) 27 OSCB 3971 to 4031 (Discussion Paper 24-401); and CSA Notice 24-301-Responses to Comments Received on Discussion Paper 24-401 on Straight-through Processing, Proposed National Instrument 24-101 Post-trade Matching and Settlement, and Proposed Companion Policy 24-101CP to National Instrument 24-101 Post-trade Matching and Settlement, February 11, 2005 (2005) 28 OSCB 1509 to 1526.